BMeu/CRGP/README.md

 **Warn:** `-vv`

 * Parse failures: user IDs, Retweets.
+* Encountering users with more friends than the meta data claims.
 * Encountering users without any friends when loading the social graph.
 * Encountering input (e.g. in files) that is not valid UTF-8.